HomeLibraryIs a Foundation Crack a Dealbreaker When Buying a House?

 Is a Foundation Crack a Dealbreaker When Buying a House?

-Short answer: usually not — but a few cracks are the exception.
-Most foundation cracks are harmless concrete shrinkage.
+Short answer: usually not, but a few cracks are the exception.
+Most foundation cracks are ordinary concrete shrinkage.
 The whole job is telling those apart from the handful that signal active movement, because one costs a few hundred dollars to seal and the other can cost tens of thousands.

 The short answer